Vucibatina/llm-ask-david/README.md

 their videos can be pulled and transcribed.
 Here is the example on how to run:

 `python transcript_loader.py --path "data/DavidSnyder" --username "DavidSnyderNLP"`
+`python transcript_loader.py --path "data/hubermanlab" --username "@hubermanlab"`

+For each video, we will produce 3 files: video_id.txt          --->  Full text of the video transcript video_id_raw.json     --->  JSON file of timings of transcript relating to video
+                          to know exactly where to go in the video when you want to listen to transcript video_id_summary.json --->  Video Metadata with Summary of the entire video
 ---

 ## Running a RAG Creation